-There are several benefits to using multicloud storage, depending on your configurations.
+There are several benefits to using multicloud storage, depending on an organization’s configurations.
 The most common include:

-Increased flexibility: Using storage services from multiple vendors enables you to avoid vendor lock-in and increase data durability through duplication.
-Combining services also provides you greater access to specialized, proprietary services.
+Increased flexibility: Using storage services from multiple vendors enables organizations to avoid vendor lock-in and increase data durability through duplication.
+Combining services also provides greater access to specialized, proprietary services.

-Cost optimization: The ability to piecemeal storage services enables you to customize cost and performance options according to your needs.
-Multicloud environments enable you to take advantage of the best possible prices and pricing structures for each service.
+Cost optimization: The ability to piecemeal storage services enables organizations to customize cost and performance options according to their needs.
+Multicloud environments enable organizations to take advantage of the best possible prices and pricing structures for each service.